Do I Need Boat Insurance? All Your Boat & Yacht FAQs Answered

 - How and when you pay your premium.

-Ask your insurance representative about these and other incentives to ensure you are getting all discounts for which you are eligible.
+Ask your insurance representative about these and other incentives to ensure you are getting all the boat discounts for which you are eligible.

-With Travelers Flexible Pricing Program, you get to choose whether to insure your vessel for the “agreed value” or “actual cash value.”
+With Travelers, if you qualify you get to choose whether to insure your vessel for the “agreed value” or “actual cash value.”
 Agreed value provides coverage at an agreed amount in case there is a total loss to the vessel.
-Actual cash value provides coverage at the depreciated value, and can earn you savings on your premium.
+Actual cash value provides coverage at the depreciated value and can earn you savings on your premium.

 A deductible is the amount of money you must pay out of your own pocket before your boat insurance kicks in.
-Generally speaking, the higher your deductible, the lower your premium.
+Typically, the higher your deductible, the lower your premium.

-To keep monthly premiums low, boat owners and operators often opt for higher deductibles.
-But it is important to choose a deductible you can afford in the event of a loss.
+To keep monthly premiums low, boat owners and operators can opt for higher deductibles.
+But it’s important to choose a deductible you can afford in the event of a loss.
 Contact your insurance representative for more information about the deductible options available to you.

 A policy limit (or “limit of liability”) is the maximum amount your insurance company will pay for any claim covered under your policy.

-Physical damage coverage provides protection if your boat collides with another vessel or submerged object, such as a rock.
+Physical damage coverage provides protection if your boat collides with another vessel or submerged object, such as a log or a rock.
 It is included in most boat and other marine policies.

 Discuss your physical damage coverage needs with your insurance representative.
 Consider what it would cost to repair or replace your vessel when choosing your deductibles and policy limits.
 If you finance your vessel, your lender may require specific coverage options and limits, too.
 Remember, you will be responsible to cover your deductible, as well any related costs above this limit.

-Personal property damage coverage provides protection for items on your boat, including clothing, stereo equipment and other personal belongings.
+Personal property damage coverage provides protection for items on your boat, including clothing and other personal belongings.
 It is included in most boat and other marine policies.

 Discuss your personal property coverage needs with your insurance representative.
 Consider the items you and your guests often bring aboard your vessel and how important it is to protect them when choosing your policy deductibles and limits.

-Towing and assistance coverage generally pays the cost to transport your boat to a repair facility in the event it is inoperable due to a covered loss, and can also cover gas delivery and “boatside” assistance if you are stranded.
+Towing and assistance coverage generally reimburses the cost to transport your boat to a repair facility in the event it is inoperable due to a covered loss, and can also cover gas delivery (but not the gas itself) and “boatside” assistance if you are stranded.
 It is included in most boat and other marine policies.

-Discuss your towing and assistance coverage needs with your insurance representative to ensure you have adequate protection.
+Discuss your towing and assistance coverage needs and reimbursement levels with your insurance representative to ensure you have adequate protection.

 Liability coverage helps protect your assets and financial well-being if you are found legally responsible for causing property damage or injury to other people while operating your vessel.
-In most cases, it includes coverage for bodily injury, property damage, medical payments and legal expenses.
+In most cases, it includes coverage for bodily injury, property damage and legal expenses.
 It is included in most boat and other marine policies.

 Overland transportation, which is typically included on marine policies, covers physical damage that occurs while your vessel is being loaded, unloaded or transported on its trailer within a 500-mile radius of your home port or storage yard.
 This protection is extended to dinghies on yacht policies, too.